-To accurately calculate the ray-splat intersection, 2DGS proposes intersection strategy that can subsequently be used to compute depth.
-Additionally, 2DGS introduces depth distortion loss and normal loss to help the Gaussian primitives better conform to the scene surface.
-In light of the benefits outlined above, this paper adopts the Gaussian kernel and loss function proposed by 2DGS.
-For more detailed information, we recommend readers refer to the original paper.
+To accurately compute ray–splat intersections, 2DGS proposes an intersection strategy that can be further used for depth estimation.
+Additionally, 2DGS introduces depth distortion loss and normal consistency loss to encourage Gaussian primitives to better conform to scene surfaces.
+Motivated by these advantages, this paper adopts the Gaussian kernel and loss functions proposed in 2DGS.
+For more details, we recommend readers refer to the original paper.